GE and Electrolux kitchen appliances get helpful with Google Assistant support

 We could all use an assistant in the kitchen.
 While an actual helping hand might be a little too much to ask for, appliance makers GE and Electrolux are looking to help keep your hands free with the introduction of voice-command features that will integrate with Google Assistant.

-According to GE, the company’s full line of Wi-Fi Connect appliances will welcome Google Assistant support in the future.
+According to GE, the company’s full line of Wi-Fi Connect appliances now welcome Google Assistant support.
 That will make it easier for you to communicate with your internet-connected devices through Google’s voice-powered assistant service.
-The new support will simplify the command process, allowing you to say things like, “Hey, Google, preheat the oven to 425 degrees” and trust that the A.I. will take care of the task for you without requiring any additional input.
+The improved compatibilitiy will simplify the command process, allowing you to say things like, “Hey, Google, preheat the oven to 425 degrees” and trust that the A.I. will take care of the task for you without requiring any additional input.

 GE announced that it plans to offer a full range of products that will offer connected services, including Google Assistant support.
 Those appliances will include refrigerators, ovens, ventilation hoods, dishwashers, air conditioners, washers, and dryers, and will be spread across five distinct brands produced by the massive manufacturer.